DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopying.md

 The UI component's instance.

 ##### field(e.destinationDirectory): FileSystemItem
-The directory where the file or folder is copied to.
+The directory where the file or folder is being copied to.

 ##### field(e.element): DxElement
 #include common-ref-elementparam with { element: "component" }